samborkent/plasma-solver/README.md

 * Adjusted collision rate calculation, and included a velocity weight term.

 # Change log

+24-05-21:
+* Worked on making the code look nice
+* Rewrote initialVelocityDistribution

+21-05-21:
+* Worked on making the code pretty, efficient and user friendly.
+* Everything is working now btw.
+Oxidation is to be imlemented in the future, but data structure supports it.

 22-04-21:
 * Implemented number of collision separation